 Spike (for communication, chat, and email)

-The most important mobile app for financial advisors looking to stay connected to their clients on the go is a communication app, which is what Spike is made for.
-Built around your existing email, Spike doesn’t force you into having yet another account, but still delivers all the communication tools a financial advisor could need, including:
+The most important mobile app for financial advisors looking to stay connected to their clients on the go is a team communication app, which is what Spike for Team is made for.
+Spike for Teams unlocks team chat, external email, and collaboration tool inside a single solution.
+Here’s what it included:

 - Customized business email for professional interactions.

-- A chat-like experience through the innovative Conversational Email, which offers up your emails as if they were IMs.
+- A chat-like experience through the innovative conversational email, which offers up your emails as if they were text messages.

 - Video Meetings and Audio Calls for when you need to talk something through with clients on the go.